LAST UPDATE APRIL 2020

 SHINJUKUfor the city views & the most amazing park

 Shinjuku could be compared to Shibuya if you change all the shops for restaurants, ha!
 Don't miss the free viewing spot of the Metropolitan Building (it pays off to be a morning bird) and also the Gyoen park, which is super lovely during autumn.
-Plan ahead because the park closes quite early, and make sure to stop at one of the neighborhood restaurants too.
-The famous (single-seating) Ichiran ramen is here.
+Make sure to stop at one of the neighborhood restaurants too and have a peek at the Godzilla head.

 AKIHABARAfor the manga figures, retro games & overall ambiance